- Must visit

 Discover the best of Reggio Calabria — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Reggio Calabria trip today.

-The city’s flagship museum, best known for the Riace Bronzes and major finds from Magna Graecia.
-A must for understanding the ancient history of Calabria and southern Italy.
+The city’s premier museum, famous for the Riace Bronzes and rich Magna Graecia collections.
+Essential for understanding Calabria’s ancient history.

-The iconic seafront promenade of Reggio Calabria, lined with palms, views of Sicily, and some of the city’s most famous scenery.
-It is the essential walking area for any visit.
+The celebrated seafront promenade lined with palms, monuments, and views of Sicily and Mount Etna.
+It is the city’s signature walking area.

-Service is often included or minimal.
-Round up or leave EUR 1-2 at cafes; 5-10% is appreciated in restaurants for good service.
-Taxis are usually rounded up, not heavily tipped.
+Service is often included or modest.
+Round up or leave 5-10% at restaurants for good service.
+Taxis: round up.
+Cafes: small change is enough.

 Official public transport app